khazaei/vision-hist/README.md

 AlexNet was one of the first networks to use multiple GPUs for training.
 The neurons in each layer were split across two GPUs.
 The GPUs only communicate at certain layers.
 This enabled larger datasets and faster training times.

-You can easily train and test on GPUs by moving the model and data to GPU.
+You can easily train and test on GPUs in pytorch by moving the model and data to GPU.

 ```python
 device = torch.device('cuda' if torch.cuda.is_available() else 'cpu')